vedamy/week_06/README.md

 STEP-3.
 Finally, group by title and order by rental_freq in Descending order to get highest to least to movies rented.

 #### Below is the query I used to extract to answer for the question-3:

-CREATE TABLE HW_3 as

-SELECT COUNT(DISTINCT r.rental_id) AS rental_freq, m.title
+ SELECT title, COUNT(r.rental_id) AS rental_freq

-FROM inventory AS i
+ FROM rental AS r

-INNER JOIN rental AS r
+ INNER JOIN inventory as i

-ON i.inventory_id = r.inventory_id
+ ON r.inventory_id = i.inventory_id

  INNER JOIN film as f

-ON i.film_id = f.film_id
+ on i.film_id = f.film_id

-INNER JOIN movies as m

-ON f.title = m.title

-GROUP BY m.title
+ GROUP BY title

-ORDER BY m.title, rental_freq DESC;
+ ORDER BY rental_freq DESC, title;

 ### 4.Show how much each customer spent on movies (for all time) .
 Order them from least to most.